vinceskahan/v5wiki/dashboards.md

 * No framework dependencies (e.g., no jQuery or additional fonts)
 * No additional software required (e.g., web server)

-## Use case 2: Custom reports
+## Use case 2: Custom weeWX reports

+Generate reports using the built-in plotting and template mechanisms built-in.
+These reports consist of text, RSS XML, HTML, and image files.
+Templates are written using the Cheetah and dot-code syntax built-in to weeWX.

+Update frequency: Reports are generated/updated once per archive interval.

+Local/Remote: Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.

+Examples:

+* Responsive
+* mesowx
+* exfoliation
+* simple
+* amphibian

+## Use case 3: Reports from non-weeWX template frameworks

-Use weeWX to format data as required by existing templates, possibly generating plots and additional files.
+Use weeWX to generate a data file in the format required by a non-weeWX template, possibly generating plots and additional files in the process.
 In this case, the templates have been created and maintained independently of weeWX.
-These templates typically require one or more data files that they then read.
+These templates typically read data from one or more text files.
 For example, many of these templates expect sensor readings in a `realtime.txt` or `customraw.txt` file.
 They may also use plotted data rendered as image files.

-Since data file is generated/updated using the StdReport mechanism, the templates are updated at most every archive interval.
+Update frequency: Reports are updated every archive interval.

+Local/Remote:  Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.

 Examples: